General Partnership

 Understanding General Partnerships

-Each member can enter into binding contracts, agreements, or business transactions in a partnership agreement.
-However, the other partners are subsequently required to abide by the terms of those agreements.
+A partnership agreement allows each member to enter into binding contracts, agreements, or business transactions.
+Subsequently, the other partners are required to abide by the terms of those agreements.

-As a result, many prosperous GP incorporate dispute resolution provisions into their partnership.
-It is understandable, given that such activities may result in disagreements.
+As a result, many prosperous GPs incorporate dispute resolution provisions into their partnerships.
+This is understandable, given that such activities may result in disagreements.

 In some instances, the partners stipulate that important choices will only be made if there is a complete agreement or a majority of votes.